All of Muntons maltings and malt ingredients activities are covered by appropriate ISO or Industry Standards Schemes.

 Due Diligence Test Results

 A risk based analysis of the pesticides in the malting process indicates that barley at intake should be sampled at specific rates which are determined according to the risk of occurrence and persistence.
 Sampling rate is determined on the basis of risk for all the participating malting companies in the MAGB with individual companies contributing results based on intake tonnage.
-Muntons operates according to this testing schedule and submits samples to Campden-BRi for pesticide residue testing.
+Muntons operates according to this testing schedule and submits samples to an accredited laboratory for pesticide residue testing.
 We also carry out regular mycotoxin and heavy metal analysis, again on the basis of risk of contamination.

 All our due diligence results for the past few years show that there are no residues above the MRL for any pesticide tested.
 Heavy metals are all well below the maximum permissible limits.